codeplaysoftware/standards-proposals/graphs/index.md

 An instance of a `command_graph` object can be in one of two states:

-* Recording - Graph is under construction and new nodes may be added to it.
+* Modifiable - Graph is under construction and new nodes may be added to it.
 * Executable - Graph topology is fixed after finalization and graph is ready to be submitted for execution.

 A `command_graph` object is constructed in the *recording* state and is made *executable* by the user invoking `command_graph::finalize()` to create a new executable instance of the graph.
-An *executable* graph cannot transition back to the *recording* state.
-After finalizing a graph in the *recordable* state it is valid for a user to add additional nodes and finalize again to create subsequent *executable* graphs.
-The state of a `command_graph` object is made explicit by templating on state to make the class strongly typed, with the default template argument being `graph_state::recordable` to reduce code verbosity on construction.
+An *executable* graph cannot be converted to a *modifiable* graph.
+After finalizing a graph in the *modifiable* state it is valid for a user to add additional nodes and finalize again to create subsequent *executable* graphs.
+The state of a `command_graph` object is made explicit by templating on state to make the class strongly typed, with the default template argument being `graph_state::modifiable` to reduce code verbosity on construction.

 | ![](images/command_graph-state.svg) |